|

 natural habitats cover tropical or subtropical

-Silverback Mountain Gorillas inhabit the Albertine Rift montane cloud forests of the Virunga Volcanoes
+inhabits the Albertine Rift montane cloud forests of

 Rwanda and